Article Overview: Pros and Cons of Living in Phoenix

 Is marijuana legal in Phoenix?

-Yes, recreational marijuana is legal in Phoenix.
+In 2026, yes, recreational marijuana is legal in Phoenix.
 In November 2020, Arizona voters passed Proposition 207, which legalizes the possession and use of marijuana for adults 21 years of age and older.

 Is marijuana legal in Phoenix?